 I really hope that other medical professionals, and students, can take the opportunity to join a SAMS mission in the future.
 I would encourage all my colleagues in ophthalmology and subspecialties to really look into coming on a Medical Mission.
 It will be the best experience of your life.
 This is a place where you can come and feel that you have done some good work.

-I came from a humble background with no physicians in the family.
+Asmaa Zidan: I came from a humble background with no physicians in the family.
 I wanted to help my family.
 I wanted to ease their pain whenever possible.
-Then, I learned about the Doctors Without Border organization and how they were helping Palestinians.
-It was when I knew that was the work I wanted to do with my life.
+Then, I knew about Doctors Without Borders organization and how they are helping Palestinians and that is when I knew that this is what I want to do with my life.

-I was attending the American Academy of Ophthalmology conference last year, when I got to know Dr. Arif Rifae, the organizer of the ophthalmology mission.
-Once he mentioned that they were going on a mission to Jordan, I felt like it was what brought me to that conference.
-It was meant to be for me to participate in the Jordan mission.
+Asmaa Zidan: I was attending the American Academy of Ophthalmology conference last year, when I got to know Dr Arif Rifae, the organizer of the ophthalmology mission.
+Once he mentioned that they are going on a mission, I felt like this is the reason that I even headed to that conference.
+It was meant to be.

-I always wanted to volunteer in medical missions to help refugees, but I was also worried that I would not be able to handle people sufferings.
-I was surprised to learn that I am stronger than I thought.
-I was able to empathize with patients, and yet separate my personal feelings so I could help them.
-I also learned that I am so blessed with everything I have.
+Asmaa Zidan: I always wanted to volunteer in the medical missions to help refugees, but I was always worried that I won’t be able to handle people sufferings.
+I was surprised that I am stronger than I thought.
+I was able to empathize with them and yet separate my personal feelings and help them.
+I learned that I am blessed with everything I have as long as I feel safe in my house at the end of the day.

 This editorial feature is one of a multi-part explanatory series about the “Dr. Majdi Omar” SAMS Jordan January 2023 Medical Mission.
 The journalism project embedded a Milwaukee Independent photojournalist, from January 21 to 26, 2023, with a group of Syrian American doctors from Milwaukee and Chicago.
 It documented their trip to Jordan and the medical work done at clinic locations like Za’atari Camp, Salt, Jerash, En Albasha and Marej in Amman, and Basma in Ma’adab.
 Medical Mission to Jordan: A journey from Milwaukee to help Syrian Refugees, shares the personal voices, stories, images, and conditions around those involved in the Syrian American Medical Society (SAMS) mission to Jordan.
 It also explores the refugee experience, and the intimate connections of local medical professionals, who put their work on hold and left their families behind for a couple weeks to provide healing to others who have endured a generation of trauma.